 There’s a lot to learn about 4WDing.
 Whether you are new to the scene, or you’ve been exploring this magic country for many years, you can still pick up something new.
-In this post, we look at 15 things that you may not know about your 4WD.
+We’ve actually written a post covering 42 things you must know about 4WDing.
+However, in this post, we look at 15 things that you may not know about your 4WD.

 Your speedo is probably not accurate

 You’d expect your speedometer, odometer and trip meter to be on the money, right?
 The truth is, even a brand spanking new 4WD is allowed to have some speedometer error.
 At 100km/h it can be up to as much as 10km/h, which makes a substantial difference.

 However, with 4WD’s, the most common way to alter your speedo readings is to fit different size tyres.
 Usually, bigger size tyres are chosen, and this will make your speedometer read lower than you are actually going.
 If you’ve gone up a few sizes on tyres, your speedo will often be close to accurate, or it may read a little low.
 If you go up more than a few sizes, your speedo could be out by as much as 20%.
 If you are keen on knowing more, have a read of Fitting Bigger Tyres to your 4WD.

 It pays to get a GPS, and check the difference.
 You can do this while sitting at a constant speed, but the most accurate way is to log 100km on both your trip metre and a GPS, and then compare.
 Our 80 Series Land Cruiser is out by just under 5%, running 50mm bigger tyres.

 This is important, as you don’t want to pick up a new 4WD (even if its just new to you), and get done for speeding because you didn’t know the speedo was reading wrong!
 If it does read incorrectly, there are a number of ways you can get it fixed without changing your tyre size.